-CUA Law alumni are leaders, innovators, and pioneers for whom a glass ceiling was meant to be broken.
-They are game-changers making their mark in a variety of fields including the judiciary, senior federal service, academia, the Armed Forces, and many more.
-Our graduates below represent a small sampling of alumni that have distinguished themselves.
-To view an updated list of CUA Law alumni in the news, please click here.
+CUA Law alumni are leaders, innovators, and standard-setters for excellence.
+They continue to make their mark in a variety of fields including the judiciary, senior federal service, academia, the Armed Forces, and many more.
+Our graduates listed below are a small sample of alumni who have distinguished themselves professionally and personally.
+To stay current with what CUA Law alumni are doing, please click here.

 John E. Murray Jr., J.D.
 1958